AlexDee95/REST_OF_BASH/project/lab_notebook_anna.md

 * doing the epochs analysis for all subject and plotting the results
   * adaptation of the scales for the different frequencies
 * averaging the data separately for the frequencies (delta, theta, alpha, beta and gamma)
+  * averaging the activation for each person
+  * averaging the activation for the two groups

 # week 11 (12.07. -18.07.)
 * plotting the averages for all frequencies and the two groups and making a short presentation about the results